wyobi/ion-autocomplete/README.md

 <input ion-autocomplete type="text" readonly="readonly" class="ion-autocomplete" autocomplete="off" ng-model="model" items-removed-method="removedMethod(callback)" />
 ```

-Then you get a callback object with the removed item and the selected items if you have multiple selected items (see [The `multiple-select`](#the-multiple-select)).
+Then you get a callback object with the removed item and the selected items.

 ### The `model-to-item-method`